princengoc/unspoken/README.md

 # TODO

 - [ ] cards have two sides: question side and prompt side.
 Question side is most appropriate for Exchange.
-- [ ] level 0 for playing with Bong

-End/Start game

-- [ ] Encore: allow individual players to vote: join encore round or not.
-If creator wants to encore, will exclude players who voted No
-- [ ] End game: allow easy way to start a fresh game (cleared discards, reactions, etc)
-- [ ] Add timers eg when clicked start, say game starts in 30 seconds, finalize your exchange card!

 # Minor UIs